Node-Estudios/sange-v2/docs/Zig Engine Exported API (Zig -> TS Middle Layer).md

         - `engine_handle`: The global engine handle.
         - `stream_id`: A unique identifier provided by the TS Middle Layer to identify this stream in subsequent callbacks.
         - `source_url`: The URL or identifier of the audio source to be processed.
-        - `callbacks`: A structure/object containing references to the TypeScript callback functions (`on_rtp_packet`, `on_stream_status`) that Zig should use for this stream.
-(Zigar must facilitate passing these function references).
+        - `callbacks`: A structure/object containing references to the TypeScript callback functions (`on_rtp_packet`, `on_stream_status`) that Zig should use for _this specific stream_.
     - **Returns:** `Result<StreamHandle, StreamError>`
         - `StreamHandle`: An opaque handle representing this specific stream instance within Zig.
 Used for subsequent control calls.
-        - `StreamError`: Indicates failure during stream creation (e.g., invalid source, resource allocation failure).
+        - `StreamError`: Indicates failure during stream creation.
 - **`destroy_stream(stream_handle: StreamHandle)`**

     - **Description:** Tells the Zig engine to stop processing and clean up all resources associated with a specific stream.
-Should be called when the stream ends, errors out, or is explicitly stopped.
     - **Parameters:**
         - `stream_handle`: The handle for the specific stream to destroy.
     - **Returns:** `Result<void, StreamError>`